 The Company proposes to keep its systems and controls under review to ensure compliance with best practice having regard to its size and resources available.

 The Articles of Association require each director to seek re-election after no more than three years in office.

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 The Company encourages two-way communication with all its shareholders and aims to respond quickly to all correspondence where relevant.
 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.

-In addition Antony Laiker, Executive Director, is available to answer investor relations queries and a contact section is available on the website for queries to be addressed to the company.
+In addition, Brent Fitzpatrick, the non-executive chairman, is available to answer investor relations queries and a contact section is available on the website for queries to be addressed to the Company.

 The historical accounts and other corporate governance-related material, including notice of general meetings over the last five years can be found at: http://www.velatechplc.com/investor-relations/publications/